 Bake

-- Pour the filling into the bread bowl.
+- Pour the hot dip into the hollowed cob loaf.
 Arrange the bread chunks and bread lid on the baking tray around the bread bowl

 - Bake in the oven at 180 degrees C/350 degrees F for 10 minutes.
 Remove from oven, gently stir the cheese spinach sauce with a spoon and serve immediately.